-Jeffrey R. Mason was a director from March 2015 to February 2017 of the online shoe retailer Shoes.com Technologies Inc., a private British Columbia company placed into receivership in February 2017.
+Mr. Mason was a director from March 2015 to February 2017 of the online shoe retailer Shoes.com Technologies Inc., a private British Columbia company placed into receivership in February 2017.
 Mr. Mason resigned as interim CFO and director of the Shoes Private Companies in February 2017.
-Mr. Mason was a director of Red Eagle Mining Company, a TSX-listed company, from January 1, 2010, until his resignation on June 22, 2018.
-Red Eagle became bankrupt within a year of his departure.
+Mr. Mason was a director of Red Eagle Mining Company a TSX-listed company, from January 1, 2010, until his resignation on June 22, 2018.
+Red Eagle became bankrupt within a year of his departure and as such the foregoing is a required disclosure.